cornmetto/yurt/README.md

 $ yurt boot
 ```

-Since this will be the first boot, yurt will install and configure LXD in the VM.
-An active internet connection is needed and the operation may take a few minutes.
-This is done only on the first boot.
+Since this will be the first boot, yurt will install and configure LXD.

 That's it!
 You are now ready to launch some containers.
+The containers are assigned with IP addresses that are reachable from the host.
+At this time we support only images from https://images.linuxcontainers.org/.
 The following commands create and start alpine and ubuntu containers respectively.
-The containers are assigned with IP addresses that are reachable from the host.

 ```
 $ yurt launch alpine/3.11 instance1